 AIOs are designed like pockets, they have a waterproof shell, elastic on the back and leg areas, and a closure mechanism.

 Although instead of having an area where you place cloth inserts, an absorbent layer is already built-in.
 This makes an all-in-one diaper similar to how a disposable diaper would work.

 If you’re looking for the most convenient cloth diapering option, then AIOs work best!

 All-in-Twos (AI2s) or Hybrids

 All-in-Twos or AI2s, also known as Hybrids, are similar to the AIOs except for one distinguishing feature.

 Instead of having a built-in absorbency feature, you have to snap on a separate insert inside the shell.
-This makes these diaper shells reusable several times before you have to clean it.
+This makes these newborn diaper shells reusable several times before you have to clean them.

 You’ll instead only have to replace the insert, which is convenient!

 What’s great about AI2 or Hybrid cloth diapers is that you can either attach a cloth insert which is great for home use or attach a disposable insert which is great for traveling!